current members

 Principal Investigator

 Born and raised in Bosnia and Herzegovina, Adema spent half of her childhood in safety shelters, and as a refugee of war in different places (and continents!).
 She completed her undergraduate degree in Biology at the University of Sarajevo, and specialized in Forensic Genetics at INGEB Sarajevo hoping to land a job with the International Committee on Missing Persons.
 Having no luck with that, she joined Max Planck Graduate Program in Molecular Biology in Germany instead, and later moved to USA for postdoc.
 At UVA, she initiated Hidden Figures: Neuroscience through Diversity and conjugate.blog (together with her husband, illustrator Eli Minaya) to help reduce the gender gap in Wikipedia.
-When she is not running (around) the lab, she can be found wrangling her twin sons and pets (a cat, a dog, and a bunch of chickens).
+When she is not running (around) the lab, she can be found wrangling her 3 kids and pets (2 cats, 2 dogs, and a bunch of chickens).

 Education